Unless otherwise stated, all SCE classes are regular, credit-bearing Cornell classes.

 All class times listed are in Eastern Time.

 Learn about the grading basis options for each class.

 Selecting online courses

 Online courses are offered synchronously and/or asynchronously.
 To determine which method will be utilized, find your course on the roster and look for “instruction mode.”

 This course will be delivered completely online.
 Required class components (such as lectures, labs, discussions, etc.) may be delivered in pre-recorded (asynchronous) and/or live (synchronous) modes.
 For example, an instructor may provide pre-recorded lecture materials that you view on your own schedule but require that you attend live discussions at scheduled times.
-Note: You are expected to participate in live, prescheduled (synchronous) sessions as long as the scheduled meeting time is between 8:00 a.m. and 10:30 p.m. in your local time zone.
+You are expected to participate in live, prescheduled (synchronous) sessions.

-This online course features well-designed, pre-recorded content that you may access at any time, on your own schedule.
-You interact with other students and the instructor via the Canvas online learning system, which may include email, online discussion boards, interactive chat rooms, and/or video conferences.
+This online course features well-designed, pre-recorded (asynchronous) content that you may access at any time, however the class will have periodic assignment and/or exam deadlines which must be met.
+You will interact with other students and the instructor via the Canvas online learning system, which may include email, online discussion boards, interactive chat rooms, and/or video conferences.
 Many instructors also offer online office hours.

-This online course features well-designed content, live interactions, and required class components (such as lectures, labs, discussions, etc.) that you access at pre-scheduled times.
+This online course features well-designed content, live interactions (synchronous), and required class components (such as lectures, labs, discussions, etc.) that you access at pre-scheduled times.
 For example, during a six-week summer class, your instructor might deliver lectures from 10:00–11:00 a.m. on Mondays–Fridays and hold discussions on Tuesdays and Thursdays from 1:00-2:15 p.m.
 These sessions will be delivered live via videoconferencing software (e.g., Zoom).
-Note: You are expected to participate in live, prescheduled (synchronous) sessions as long as the scheduled meeting time is between 8:00 a.m. and 10:30 p.m. in your local time zone.
+You are expected to participate in live, prescheduled (synchronous) sessions.

 View online course rosters by term